How to Start a Dinner Club

 After a busy week, few but the most diehard foodies enjoy the added stress of planning, cooking, and serving a grand meal to a small crowd, especially if it’s not any special occasion or holiday.
 Still, dinner parties are fun, and the desire to host and participate in them lingers on.

 As formal dinner parties diminish, the trend toward potluck gatherings has grown.
 Potlucks are an ideal way to spend time and share food with friends and family.
 When each participant needs to prepare only one dish, they’ll often pull out all the stops and make something truly delicious and creative.

+Here are tips for starting and maintaining a successful dinner club.
 How do you decide on who participates in a dinner club?
 Better yet, how does anybody even know of your dinner club?
-Printing flyers, posting on the Internet, or even enlisting the aid of a t-shirt printing shop to make custom apparel are all viable options, but the most obvious answer is to glean a few other couples or families who you would like to socialize with on a regular basis.
+The most obvious answer is to glean a few other couples or families who you would like to socialize with on a regular basis.
 Having set, planned dates helps ensure that you gather over a shared interest in great food and camaraderie.
 Here are some nuts and bolts questions to ask yourself as you get a club up and running:

 - Will the club be made up of families, couples only, or just women?

 - Should the meal be served buffet or family style?